ndreckshage/starter-kit-starter/README.md

 Before we write files to disk, we call a finalize function with the full map of your kit files `{ './a-1.js': 'contents' }`, and prompt options.

 This gives you a final chance to not add files / manipulate names based on prompt options.
 The map you return is written to disk.

-## output directory

-Where we write files to...